-Δ =first difference, $\Delta\Delta$ =second difference , statistically significance at 1%.
+Δ =first difference, $\Delta\Delta$ =second difference , statistically significant at 1%.
 The values in square brackets indicate the lag lengths determined by the SIC criteria.

-According to the results of the ADF unit root test shown in Table 2, the HE and NCD series are1I (stationary when first
+According to the results of the ADF unit root test shown in Table 2, the HE and NCD series are I_1 (stationary when first differenced) and OBE is I_2 .
+So the d{max} was determined as 1 for HE and NCD causality; on the other hand, it is 2 for OBE and NCD along with OBE and HE causality.

 Then, we determined the maximum integration degree of the series in the model before optimal lag length and causality analysis, and we calculated optimal lag lengths (k) for the equations.
 The maximum number of lags was determined by the method developed by Schwert (1988).
 Then, we used the information criteria to determine the optimal lag length for the equations.
-According to Akaike Information Criterion and Hannan Quinn Information Criterion optimal lag length is one for equations 1 and 2; and two for equation 3.
-Under these conditions, for all the equitation's $k+d{max}$ is determined 3.
-So, the causality relation test results between variables, based on models described by equations (1), (2), and (3) with $k+d{max}$ are listed in Table 3 which shows the MWALD test results.
+According to the Akaike Information Criterion and Hannan Quinn Information Criterion, the optimal lag length is one for equations 1 and 2, and two for equation 3.
+Under these conditions, for all the equations, k+d{max} is determined as 3.
+So, the causality relation test results between variables, based on models described by equations (1), (2), and (3) with k+d{max}, are listed in Table 3, which shows the MWALD test results.